crugroup/airflow_ad_auth_manager/README.md

 ### `/auth/login`

-Redirects users to the Azure AD login page for authentication.
+Redirects users to the Azure login page for authentication.
 After successful login, users are redirected back to the Airflow UI with a JWT token set as a cookie.

 ### `/auth/callback`

-Handles the callback from Azure AD after authentication.
+Handles the callback from Azure after authentication.
 Exchanges the authorization code for access and ID tokens, validates the tokens, and assigns the appropriate Airflow role based on the `group_role_map`.

 ### `/auth/token`